Lemonade: Pink lemonade

 A 1912 obituary credited the invention of pink lemonade to circus worker Henry E. "Sanchez" Allott, saying he had dropped in red cinnamon candies by mistake.
 Another origin story credits another circus worker, Pete Conklin, in 1857.
 His brother, lion tamer George Conklin, tells the story in his 1921 memoir, The Ways of the Circus.
 According to the story, Conklin's lemonade was a mixture of water, sugar and tartaric acid, with the tub garnished with a single lemon that he repeatedly used for the season.
 One day, he ran out of water.
 Searching desperately, he found a tub of water a bareback rider had recently used to rinse her pink tights.
 Adding in the sugar, acid and remaining bits of lemon, he offered the resulting mixture as "strawberry lemonade" and saw his sales double.

 Real lemons were too expensive for the circus, so artificial substitutes were widely used.
 In the past, tartaric acid was commonly used to produce the typical tart flavor.
 In the modern era, commercially produced lemonade and powdered mixes tend to rely on citric acid.

 The term "pink lemonade" can also describe Indian lemonade, which is made by soaking dried sumac berries to produce a pink-colored beverage.
 The species of berries used include Rhus typhina ("staghorn sumac"), Rhus aromatica ("fragrant sumac", "lemon sumac"), Rhus glabra ("smooth sumac", "scarlet sumac"), and Rhus integrifolia ("lemonade sumac", "lemonade berry").

 Brown lemonade

 There are various drinks called brown lemonade.
 A variant from Venezuela has cane sugar and lime.
+Lemonade in Ireland traditionally comes in three varieties – red, brown and white.